saptarshiguha/kvgdrive/README.md

 There are two config files you need to edit.

-1. Inside this repo, edit settings.yaml file field called `save_credentials_file` to some location you like.
+- Inside this repo, edit settings.yaml file field called `save_credentials_file` to some location you like.
 This is where the Pydrive module will cache your google drive cookies (so that you don't have to login again)
-2. Copy the file mzkv.cfg,
+- Copy the file mzkv.cfg to `$HOME/.mzkv`
    - I recommend you edit  `logfile` to a path where log messages will be written

 2. Make it executable